 - Nice Intro APR Promotion for Purchases and Balance Transfers.
-The 12-month 0% APR promotion for purchases and balance transfers matches offers from popular competitors, including those from Capital One and Barclaycard.
+The 12-month 0% APR promotion for purchases and balance transfers matches offers from popular competitors, including Capital One.

 - Spending Categories Don’t Change.
 Blue Cash Preferred’s spending categories never change – you can always expect the same cash back earnings at U.S. supermarkets, gas stations, and everywhere else year-round.
 That’s a welcome change from cards with rotating categories, including Chase Freedom.
 Both of those cards change their 5% cash back categories each quarter, and you need to manually activate them to receive the benefit.
 However, keep in mind that neither carry annual fees.

 - Gift Card Purchases Can Boost Your Cash Back’s Value.
 Did you know that American Express will give you cash back on gift card purchases?
 So if you don’t expect to spend $6,000 per year on groceries, you can still maximize the value of the 6% grocery store cash back offer by purchasing third-party gift cards at the register (which usually don’t come with any added fees).
 The majority of grocery chains sell a slew of major merchants’ gift cards, including Starbucks, Gap, Home Depot, Shell, Southwest Airlines, and more.
 Using this method, you can more easily maximize the potential of the card and earn 6% cash back on a variety of different categories.
 This is a nice advantage over cash back cards that don’t treat grocery store purchases preferentially.